fatihyildiz-cs/METU-CENG477/README.md

 HW4: An OpenGL program to render flat Earth model using vertex and fragment shaders to display a texture image as a height map to fly through the scene interactively by processing keyboard input.

-To run the HW4, download the source code into a linux machine and
+To run the HW4, download the source code into a linux machine that has GLFW and GLEW installed and

 $ ./run.sh